williamjsmith15/paper/paper.md

 # Title

-This is a really cool title
+This is an even better really cool title

 ## Authors
 Me :)